List of awards and nominations received by Amy Winehouse: BRIT Awards

 The BRIT Awards are the British Phonographic Industry's (BPI) annual pop music awards.
 Winehouse received one award from eight nominations and two that are posthumous.

 Echo Music Awards

 The Echo Music Awards are granted every year in Germany by the Deutsche Phono-Akademie (an association of recording companies).
 The Echo Award is the successor to the Deutscher Schallplattenpreis (German Record Award).
 Each year's winner is determined by the previous year's sales.
 The winners in the pop category are announced in March, the winners in the classical category in October.
 Winehouse won two awards from three nominations.
+In 2012, Winehouse, alongside fellow singer Whitney Houston, was posthumously inducted into the ECHO Hall of Fame.

 Elle Style Awards

-The Elle Style Awards is an awards ceremony hosted annually by Elle magazine to honor achievement in the fields of style, design, and entertainment.
+The Elle Style Awards is an awards ceremony hosted annually by French magazine Elle to honour achievement in the fields of style, design, and entertainment.
 Winehouse received one award from one nomination.

 GAFFA Awards

 GAFFA Awards (Denmark)

 Delivered since 1991, the GAFFA Awards are a Danish award that rewards popular music by the magazine of the same name.